cs-AI-dev/Keeneyed-4/EULA.md

 ## Section 1 - Definitions
 The following terms in this end-user license agreement, when the first letter of the term is capitalized, shall refer to the corresponding object, software, or person -
-- **1.1**: "We", "Our", "Us", and "the Developers" shall all refer to the registered contributors to the development of the Keeneyed-4 artificial intelligence system;
+- **Article 1.1**: "We", "Our", "Us", and "the Developers" shall all refer to the registered contributors to the development of the Keeneyed-4 artificial intelligence system;
-- **1.2**: "You" and "Your" shall both refer to the user, distributor, reseller, or any other person who is in possession of the Keeneyed-4 artificial intelligence system;
+- **Article 1.2**: "You" and "Your" shall both refer to the user, distributor, reseller, or any other person who is in possession of the Keeneyed-4 artificial intelligence system;
-- **1.3**: "the System" shall refer to the Keeneyed-4 artificial intelligence system's software in its entirety as well as any associated hardware or other software;
+- **Article 1.3**: "the System" shall refer to the Keeneyed-4 artificial intelligence system's software in its entirety as well as any associated hardware or other software;
-- **1.4**: "EULA agreement", "EULA", "License", and "Agreement" shall all refer to this end-user license agreement; and
+- **Article 1.4**: "EULA agreement", "EULA", "License", and "Agreement" shall all refer to this end-user license agreement; and
-- **1.5**: "Reseller" and "Distributor" shall both refer to sources of indirect reception of the Keeneyed-4 artificial intelligence system's hardware or software components that have received written authorization from the Developers to resell and/or distribute the hardware or software components.
+- **Article 1.5**: "Reseller" and "Distributor" shall both refer to sources of indirect reception of the Keeneyed-4 artificial intelligence system's hardware or software components that have received written authorization from the Developers to resell and/or distribute the hardware or software components.

 ## Section 2 - Applications of This EULA
 ### Section 2.1 - Free Trials